openmainframeproject/feilong/doc/source/setuphttpd.rst

     # dnf install zthin-<version>-<release>.s390x.rpm
     # dnf install zvmsdk-<version>-<release>.noarch.rpm

-Next you must create a symbolic link for the apache server and then start it.
-Run the following commands.
+If not already done, enable the automatic startup of the Apache server, and then start it:

 ..code-block:: text

     # systemctl enable httpd
     # systemctl start  httpd

-Finally you can verify if the installation works as intended by making a curl request from your workstation
+Finally, you can verify if the installation works as intended by making a curl request from your workstation

 ..code-block:: text

     $ curl http://<your server ip address>:8080/

 By default, Feilong will listen on port 8080.
-Tu change that, you need to modify both Apache configuration and firewall rules.
+To change that, you need to modify both Apache configuration and firewall rules.

 SUSE Linux Enterprise Server